 Sometimes you may want to take a few shots of you doing something continuously or doing different poses and for these situations, there is also an option to set the number of shots using timer delay.
-If you have that feature in your camera, then make use of it to get a set of photos so you don’t have to move back and forth between the camera and your shooting space.
+If you have that feature in your camera, then use it to get a set of photos so you don’t have to move back and forth between the camera and your shooting space.

 3. Burst Mode

 Burst mode is a great way to capture a few poses in a single shutter release.
-This is especially useful if you are moving continuously, like a dance or something similar, or if you are throwing things in the air and you want to capture their movement in various frames, so this way the camera can capture a series of images for you to select the best after the shoot.
+This is especially useful if you are moving continuously, like a dance or something similar, or if you are throwing things in the air and you want to capture their movement in various frames so this way the camera can capture a series of images for you to select the best after the shoot.

 How To Capture Unique Self-Portraits